Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 Tasks for summer:

-• Mow regularly: But leave grass slightly longer (5–7cm) to retain moisture.
+• Mow regularly: In early summer, mow frequently but leave grass slightly longer (5–7cm) to retain moisture.
+Grass that is left longer stays greener and is more resilient during hot weather.

 • Weed control: Spot-treat weeds before they spread.

-• Avoid fertilising in drought: Fertiliser can scorch dry grass.
+• Avoid fertilising in drought: Fertiliser can scorch dry grass, and most lawns do not require feeding during dry periods.

 💡 Tip: Lawns naturally go a little brown in drought — don’t panic.
-They usually recover with rain.
+Established lawns usually recover and stay healthy once rainfall returns.

 🍂 Autumn Lawn Care (September – November)

-Autumn is the best time to repair and strengthen your lawn before winter.
+Early autumn is the best time to repair and strengthen your lawn before winter, as soil temperatures and weather conditions are optimal for lawn regeneration and pest management.

 Tasks for autumn:

-• Aerate: Use a fork or aerator to relieve soil compaction.
+• Aerate: Use a fork or aerator to relieve compacted soil and improve organic matter content, enhancing air and water penetration for healthier growth.

-• Fertilise: Apply an autumn feed high in potassium to strengthen roots.
+• Fertilise: Apply an autumn feed high in potassium to strengthen roots, adjusting tasks based on current weather conditions to ensure effective nutrient uptake.

-• Scarify: Remove moss and thatch to let in light and air.
+• Scarify: Remove moss present, thatch, and worm casts to let in light and air, improving lawn health and appearance.

 💡 Tip: Autumn reseeding helps grass establish strong roots before winter cold.